rzk-lang/sHoTT/src/STYLEGUIDE.md

 ## References

-Our style guide and design principles borrows heavily from [`agda-unimath`](https://github.com/UniMath/agda-unimath).
+Our style guide and design principles borrow heavily from [`agda-unimath`](https://github.com/UniMath/agda-unimath).
 If you are looking for more inspiration, have a look at: